tomayac/http-archive-progressive-web-apps/docs/Progressive_Web_Apps_in_the_HTTP_Archive.md

 ![image alt text](image_3.png)

-## Approach 3: httparchive.response_body.* Tables
+## Approach 3: ```httparchive.response_body.*``` Tables

 ### Description

 A third less obvious way to answer our research questions is to look at actual response bodies.
-The httparchive.response_bodies.* tables contain raw data of all resources and sub-resources of all sites in the archive, so we can use fulltext search to find patterns that are indicators for the presence of PWA features like, for instance, the existence of variations of the string "```navigator.serviceWorker.register("```" that provide a clue that the page might be registering a service worker on the one hand, and variations of “```<link rel="manifest```” that point to a potential Web App Manifest on the other hand.
+The ```httparchive.response_bodies.*``` tables contain raw data of all resources and sub-resources of all sites in the archive, so we can use fulltext search to find patterns that are indicators for the presence of PWA features like, for instance, the existence of variations of the string ```navigator.serviceWorker.register("``` that provide a clue that the page might be registering a service worker on the one hand, and variations of ```<link rel="manifest"``` that point to a potential Web App Manifest on the other hand.

 ### Cons